Multi-Agent Reinforcement Learning for the Low-Level Control of a Quadrotor UAV: Backgrounds

-A common way to solve the POMG is \textit{Multi-Agent Actor Critic}, proposed in \cite{lowe2017multi}, which adopts the framework of Centralized Training with Decentralized Execution (CTDE).
-Consider $N$ agents, whose policies $\pi = (\pi_1, \cdots, \pi_N)$ are parameterized by ${\theta} = (\theta_1, ..., \theta_N)$.
-Here, the joint state corresponds to the observations of all agents, and the action of all agents forms the joint action, i.e., $s = (o_1, ..., o_N )$, and $a = (a_1, ..., a_N )$.
-In this approach, each agent has its own actor network that takes the local observation $o_i$ to determine a deterministic action $a_i$.
-Meanwhile, a centralized critic network utilizes the joint state-action pairs $(s, a)$ to estimate the joint Q-values $Q^\pi_i (s, a)$, providing appropriate Q-value approximations to decentralized actors.
-To train agents, this method employs an experience replay buffer $\mathcal{D}$ to store the tuples $\tau = (s, s', a, r_1, ..., r_N )$, which record transitions for all agents.
-Then, a batch of these transitions is randomly sampled from the buffer to train agents.
-Next, a one-step lookahead TD error is computed to update the agent’s centralized critic network as
+A common way to solve POMGs is \textit{Multi-Agent Actor Critic}, proposed in \cite{lowe2017multi}, adopting the Centralized Training with Decentralized Execution (CTDE) framework.
+Consider $N$ agents, whose policies $\pi = (\pi_1, \cdots, \pi_N)$ are parameterized by ${\theta} = (\theta_1, \cdots, \theta_N)$.
+In this approach, each agent has its own actor network determining a deterministic action $a_i$ from its local observation $o_i$.
+The joint state $s = (o_1, \cdots, o_N )$ and joint action $a = (a_1, \cdots, a_N )$ correspond to the observations and actions of all agents, respectively.
+The centralized critic network estimates the joint Q-value $Q^\pi_i (s,a)$ based on the joint state-action pairs $(s, a)$, providing Q-value approximations to decentralized actor networks.
+To train agents, an experience replay buffer $\mathcal{D}$ stores tuples $\tau = (s, s', a, r_1, \cdots, r_N)$ recording transitions for all agents.
+Then, a batch of these transitions is randomly sampled from the buffer during training.
+Next, the one-step lookahead TD error is computed to update the centralized critic network as